jakub-piecuch/weather-app/README.md

 # Weather App
-Backend for weather app that consumes open-weather API.
+Backend for weather app that consumes open-weather API data.

 ## Table of Content